jordandaly/pizza/README.md

 ## UX Design

-Details of the UX design and research process undertaken as part of this project is available in the projectdocumentation folder.
-This document outlines how I approached the design of this site and includes my ideas for further development of this site (beyond the scope of this site as a static website project).
+Details of the UX design undertaken as part of this project is available in the Wireframes subfolder of projectdocumentation folder.
+This document outlines how I approached the design of this website.

 ## Testing

 Manual testing was undertaken for this application and satisfactorily passed.
-A sample of the tests conducted are as follows:
+The following tests are documented in the Testing subfolder of the projectdocumentation folder with a Screenshots folder inside.
+1. Testing for Cross Browser Compatibility (website was tested on different browsers)
-1. Testing the responsiveness of the application (Site was tested on different browsers and then using different mobile devices like an Android phone and iPad )
+2. Testing for responsiveness  (website was tested on different device screen sizes using chrome responsive developer tools)
-2. Testing the code to call the google API
+3. Testing the call to the Google Maps API
-3. Testing buttons and hyperlinks throughout the site
+4. Testing the interactive features (single page scroll navigation buttons, hover effects, slide animation, modal form, image carousel buttons, tooltips, collapsible images with text)

 ## Author